fdcl-gwu/2016_AAS_matlab/README.txt

 ## Final transfer

-The results in ./results/5constraint_transfer shows the results used in the paper for AAS
+The results in ./results/4constraint_transfer shows the results used in the paper for 2016 AAS

+You can generate the the plots by running asteroid_transfer_analysis.m

+This is also stored in the git repository by checking out the 2016AAS tag